Last revised: May 8, 2023

 Rectifier: A system that converts A.C. electrical power to D.C. electrical power in diesel locomotives.

-Road-switcher: In the early days of dieselization, units were intended for specific duties, such as switching in the yard or getting a
+Road-switcher: In the early days of dieselization, units were intended for specific duties, such as switching in the yard or getting a train over the road.

-for mainline speeds, often equipped with a steam generator for heating passenger cars.
+The road-switcher was developed as a multi-purpose locomotive, essentially a stretched switcher on road trucks and geared for mainline speeds, often equipped with a steam generator for heating passenger cars.

 RCE: Stands for remote control equipment.